SteveJustin1963/tec-MINT/README.md

 ![]()

 ### build v 1.1
-- set correct flags for the build and then compile and then burn the rom. this will combine CJ's bitbang with MINT
+- set correct flags for the build and then compile and then burn the rom. this will combine bitbang with MINT
-- “it finally works! “ [Back to the Future}
+- “it finally works!

 ### ver 2
-- new release, see my updated readme, now punch your nuts!
+- new release, see my updated readme
 - need more ram, cannot load long programs, moving to 4k
 - adding SPI cct .. see [tec-SCOPE ](https://github.com/SteveJustin1963/tec-SCOPE)
 - play with /int calls :Z function